The Search for belonging

 “I’ll show you”

 ✣ These founders may often have a charismatic quality and are often described and experienced as visionaries.
 They often make succesful pioneers and innovators of new ways of doing things.
-Their internal experience however may be that they are not ‘enough’ and that the parent(s) (and/or a former employer) from whom they longed for attention has not acknowledged them or their success in a way which resonates or can be accepted.
-Despite great outward success their inner monologue, their inner ‘Life Sentence’ is something like: ‘Even with all that I have accomplished they still don’t really understand or acknowledge me / I am still not good enough….(to belong)
+Their internal experience however may be that they are ‘not enough’ and that the parent(s) (and/or a former employer) from whom they longed for attention has not acknowledged them or their success in a way which resonates or can be accepted.
+Despite great outward success their inner monologue, their inner ‘Life Sentence’ is something like: ‘Even with all that I have accomplished they still don’t really understand or acknowledge me / I am still not good enough….(to belong)’

 ✣ If the attempt to attract the attention of their parents/other ancestors fails they may turn that focus onto their staff and work harder and harder in an attempt to impress them.
-Whilst the staff may be impressed to some extent the founder can’t trust their reaction as they know they are employees, so must show their loyalty.
+Whilst the staff may be impressed to some extent the founder can’t trust their reaction as he/she knows they are employees, so must show their loyalty.
 In this case the founder may turn to their own family system and try and impress them.
 They may be interested but it may not feel ‘enough’ for the founder who is trying to get something that was not available from their own parents.
 This can have the effect of alienating the entrepreneur’s children who sense that their parent is in some way wanting their approval.
 This reversal of the natural order of things is one of the catalysts for ‘parentification’ and can leave the children confused and entangled with their parents.

 ‘Sentences for Life’ can play an important role here.